iliailinskii/test-cases/README.md

 * [Solution scripts](https://github.com/iliailinskii/test-cases/blob/main/company%20a/Company_A%20scripts.ipynb)

 ### Company B
 This is a fintech company.
-The task challenges analyst's ability to analyze cohorts and work as a growth-hacker.
+The task challenges the analyst's ability to analyze cohorts and work as a growth hacker.

 Case content:
 * [Task description](https://github.com/iliailinskii/test-cases/blob/main/company%20b/Company%20b%20tech%20task.pdf)